 We’re the independent news medium at the UT – and have been for almost sixty years.
 We follow all the important current events at the UT critically and inform you about them on our website and social media.
 We also make magazines, offer a platform for opinions and discussion...
 Basically, if you’re part of the UT community and want to stay informed about the university, U-Today is the platform to take a look.

 What are you specifically looking for?

-In this case: student journalists!
+In this case: student journalists and reinforcement for our student video team!
 Besides our team of regular staff members, we’ve been working together with student journalists for years.
 Any UT student could join this group, from any kind of studies.
 It’s a job that’s ideal if you’re looking for something flexible, autonomous and active.
 With all due respect to other jobs at the UT, it’s definitely no mind-numbing work behind a desk.
 We want you to get out there and explore, observe, question, reflect and write!